JGiles03/Project-Delta/planning/ideas.md

 ## Solution

-Our solution for this problem is to build a platform that helps parents disocover and confidently plan family-friendly outings, The platform will provide recommendations for venues and actvities, along with detailed parent focused information such as baby-changing facilites, pushchair access, parking opitions, affordabilty and age suitability.
+Our solution for this problem is to build a platform that helps parents discover and confidently plan family-friendly outings, The platform will provide recommendations for venues and activities, along with detailed parent focused information such as baby-changing facilities, pushchair access, parking options, affordability and age suitability.
 Our uniqueness is our particular focus of the challenges of solo parenting.
-Parents can view real reveiws and rating from other families giving a greater undertanding on the manageability of a location when caring for a child independently.
+Parents can view real reviews and rating from other families giving a greater understanding on the manageability of a location when caring for a child independently.

 Not only is our platform for recommendations but it also aims to create a supportive community where parents can connect, share advice and overall support one another with just everyday parenting challenges.
-And by combinig all of these aspects we aim to reduce the stresses of planning outings and help families feel confident exploring new places together.
+And by combining all of these aspects we aim to reduce the stresses of planning outings and help families feel confident exploring new places together.

 ## User Profiles